-At Cordwalles, the fundamental belief is that every boy has some level of creative involvement, and it is my aim to grow this creativity in as wide a manner as possible whilst also instilling a lasting interest and appreciation in the subject of Art.
+At Cordwalles, the fundamental belief is that every boy has some level of creative ability, and it is my aim to grow this creativity in as wide a manner as possible whilst also instilling a lasting interest and appreciation in the subject of Art.

-Whilst developing their ability to observe, investigate, respond and record the world around them, children are encouraged to use a variety of forms and media whilst being taught a range of techniques and the use of tools as appropriate to each stage of development and individual needs.
+Whilst developing their ability to observe, investigate, respond to and record the world around them, children are encouraged to use a variety of forms and media whilst being taught a range of techniques and the use of tools as appropriate to each stage of development and individual needs.

-The Aims Of Art:
+The Aims of Art:

 - To instil an interest and love for the subject whether practical, historical or theoretical.